Bel-uga-develop/maps/README.md

 ## Example
 ### Search for the first element in a slice of maps by fields

-FindMap(data, callback_function)

-data  type []map[string]interface{} -  Map slice data

-callback_function type function - callback function to find the first element by one or more fields

 ```
 data := []map[string]interface{}{
 		{